ronen567/just-the-docs/docs/optimizations.md

 **Note** (*): The termination criteria in the above diagram is \\(|\Delta w_t| < \epsilon\\), where \\(\epsilon\\) is a small constant.
 Sometimes the termination is the number of update step, or a combination of both.

-**Illustrative Examples**
+### Illustrative 1D Examples

-To illustrate Gradient Desent graphically, let's take a quadratic equation of the type: \\(\mathbf{f(w) = (w-w1) ^2} \\) .
+To illustrate Gradient Desent graphically, we take a quadratic equation of the type:

+\\(\mathbf{f(w) = (w-w1) ^2} \\)

-Let's suppose this quadratic equation is a DNN's (Deep Neural Network) loss function, and it is required to find the parameter, (aka weight), which minimizes it.
-In this case, the answer is obviously \\(w=w_1\\), but consider that algorithm is not aware of the deterministic function, but it is just fed with a set of data points.
+This quadratic equation mimics a DNN's (Deep Neural Network) loss function.
+Having that, it is required to find the set of parameters {w}, (In this 1D example, it's a single parameter), which minimizes the cost function, thus optimizing the DNN.

+To do that, the iterative flow described in the above flow diagram should be implemented on the give quadratic equation, till convergance is achieved.
-Anyways, the below **Figure 1** illustrates gradient descent convergence based on our given quadratic equation.
+So we did:  the below **Figure 1** illustrates gradient descent convergence based on our given quadratic equation.

 ### Figure 1: Gradient Descent 1D.
 Convergance is at \\(w=w1\\)